-- The District of Columbia's job impacts are based on the number of hours directly worked by DC residents earning at least a living wage from working on District of Columbia Sustainable Energy Utility (DC SEU) activities.
-For 2018, one job equals 1,950 hours worked by the DC SEU staff and subcontractors.
-The verified number is 86.5 full-time equivalent (FTE) jobs created for fiscal year 2018.
-The DC SEU's contract metric for jobs requires full documentation of each hour worked on DC SEU activities.
-This documentation requirement means that contractors must regularly submit complete payroll records to the DC SEU. - Rhode Island's job impacts are a result of both electric and natural gas efficiency programs.
+- In Rhode Island, National Grid hired Peregrine Energy to conduct a study of jobs impacts from their energy efficiency programs.
+Rhode Island's job impacts are a result of both electric and natural gas efficiency programs.
 Rhode Island used average installation time, scaled by the number of widget installations in each program, and interviewed contractors.
-For 2018, Rhode Island reported 804.1 FTE direct jobs.
-In previous years, Rhode Island job impacts were based on economic impacts from energy efficiency expenditures using a Regional Economic Models, Inc. (REMI) based model for New England developed by Environment Northeast. - For New York, only PSEG-Long Island reported 2018 job impacts.
+For 2019, Rhode Island reported 877 FTE direct jobs.
+In previous years, Rhode Island job impacts were based on economic impacts from energy efficiency expenditures using a Regional Economic Models, Inc. (REMI) based model for New England developed by Environment Northeast. - For New York, PSEG-Long Island reported 2018 job impacts.
 IMPLAN modeling software was used to estimate the economic impacts of the Energy Efficiency Portfolio investments on the economy of Long Island.
 This modeling software output doesn't separate FTEs by direct and indirect jobs.
-On an aggregate level, the 2018 investments are expected to create an employment benefit of 1,127 new FTEs over a 10-year period. - For New Hampshire, Liberty Utilities and Eversource reported 2018 job impacts:

-- Liberty Utilities reported direct job impacts based on an evaluation of the New Hampshire Better Buildings Program Report, 2013, page 14.
+On an aggregate level, the 2018 investments are expected to create an employment benefit of 1,127 new FTEs over a 10-year period. - For New Hampshire, Liberty Utilities and Eversource reported 2018 job impacts: - Liberty Utilities reported direct job impacts based on an evaluation of the New Hampshire Better Buildings Program Report, 2013, page 14.
 For the residential sector, there are an estimated 7.5 FTEs per \$1 million; for the commercial and industrial sector, there are an estimated 3.3 FTEs per \$1 million.
 Liberty reported 95 total program direct jobs.
 Indirect job impacts were drawn from the Regional Input-Output Modeling System (RIMS II), Regional Product Division, Bureau of Economic Analysis.
 Multipliers are based on the 2010 Annual Input-Output Table for the nation and 2010 regional data.
 Liberty reported 31 total program indirect jobs. - Eversource reported direct and indirect job impacts based on a study from the Political Economy Research Institute (PERI) of the University of Massachusetts at Amherst (2012) that stated every million dollars spent on energy-efficient measures, such as building retrofits, produces seven direct jobs and 4.9 indirect jobs.
-Eversource reported 185 total program direct jobs and 129 total program indirect jobs from its 2018 programs. - Vermont estimates job impacts from its energy efficiency programs using a REMI-based model from the Vermont DPS Energy Efficiency Economic Impact Study developed by Optimal Energy.
+Eversource reported 185 total program direct jobs and 129 total program indirect jobs from its 2018 programs. - Connecticut's energy efficient workforce has been increasing due to new retrofitting and constructionoriented programs.
+Over half of Connecticut's energy efficiency firms are focused on construction, and most of their work is implementing or reconfiguring HVAC systems.
+Since 2015, there has been a 9 percent increase in clean energy jobs.
+Energy efficiency opportunities should continue to flourish given the number of utility companies providing incentives to both consumers and workers.